Chart Color Schemes

 The level of residential development activity in Wallan was found to be higher than 90% of real estate markets across the country

-The average construction value for new homes is $361,000.
-In the current financial year, there have been $6.4 million in commercial approvals, reflecting Wallan's primarily residential nature.
-Compared to Greater Melbourne, Wallan has somewhat elevated construction levels, with 31.0% above the regional average per person over the five-year period.
-This supports buyer choice and existing property values, indicating strong developer confidence in the area.
+This year, $6.4 million in commercial approvals have been recorded, reflecting Wallan's primarily residential nature.
+Compared to Greater Melbourne, Wallan has somewhat elevated construction levels, with 31.0% above the regional average per person over the past five years.
+This supports good buyer choice and existing property values.
+Recent construction comprises 95.0% standalone homes and 5.0% medium and high-density housing, maintaining Wallan's traditional low density character.

 Frequently Asked Questions - Development